centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Warehouse**
 _B2B/B2C_
 A warehouse in Centra is where stock is stored.
 Warehouse is defined by its name and priority.
-Each warehouse can belong to one or more warehouse groups.
+Each warehouse can belong to one or more Allocation Rules.
 When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the warehouses.

-### **Warehouse group**
-_B2B/B2C_
-Consists of one or more warehouses sorted by priority.
-One warehouse group can belong to multiple markets, but two groups cannot belong to the same market.
-With the help of a warehouse group, you will set for which markets and stores specific warehouses is used for.
-Each market has exactly one default warehouse group.